 The service provides free, independent, confidential and impartial advice to everyone on their rights and responsibilities.
 It values diversity, promotes equality and challenges discrimination.

 The Consumer Empowerment Partnership (CEP) in Oxfordshire includes our county Trading Standards Service, many consumer and support groups, housing associations, and a range of advice agencies from Banbury to Henley and Witney to Wantage.
 Based at Oxford CAB, the Consumer Partnership provides local leadership in protecting, informing and empowering consumers through campaigning and education.
-Past campaigns around Oxfordshire have covered, payday loans, used cars, energy saving, and, most recently in May 2014, scams.
+Past campaigns around Oxfordshire have covered, payday loans, used cars, energy saving, and, most recently in May 2014, energy saving, and scams.

 All sorts of people volunteer for many different reasons, but one thing that unites them all is that they find it challenging, rewarding and varied.
 Volunteering provides an opportunity to learn new skills and to develop existing ones.